Guide

 openclaw config set 'tools.alsoAllow' '["nylas"]'

-openclaw gateway restartIf the plugin is listed but its tools never appear in agent sessions, the plugin is installed but not trusted.
-Run the two openclaw config set commands above and restart the gateway.
+openclaw gateway restartIf the plugin is listed but its tools never appear in agent sessions, the plugin is installed but not trusted by the OpenClaw sandbox.
+The two openclaw config set commands above add the plugin to both the plugin allowlist and the tool allowlist, which is required on OpenClaw 0.8 and later.

 Next steps